How to Conduct a Pet Screening: Sample Pet Screening Application

 Summary

-You as the property manager have the option of accepting renters who have pets or not.
-You may be unaware of what limitations you can impose on the animals you accept and what details you can demand upfront.
+As the property manager, you have the option to accept renters with pets or not.
+However, you may be unaware of the limitations you can impose on the pets you accept and what information you can require upfront.
 Our pet screening application template gives you the details you require to have all of your queries addressed and have crucial discussions with your potential homeowners who own pets to see if they’re a good fit.

 What is a Pet Screening?

-This is essentially a background check on the pet of your homeowners that your association or a third-party agency conducts upon moving into the community.
-You get insight into the pet’s personality, temperament, and behavior through this approach.
-You may learn more from it than you would have from a single “in-person” encounter.
+This process is essentially a background check on the pets of your homeowners, conducted by your association or a third-party agency when they move into the community.
+It provides valuable insight into the pet’s personality, temperament, and behavior.
+This approach can reveal more information than a single “in-person” encounter would offer.

 Inspecting a pet is just as crucial to enforcing your community’s CC&Rs.
 You may avoid potential property damage and future noise complaints by doing this.